 Better camera, longer battery life, faster chip.
 If you are already an iPhone user, what you are buying is the difference between your current iPhone and the new model.

 Similarly, your customers are buying the difference between what they have today and what they will have if they buy your product.
-You have to make this difference stand out and be highly visible and tangible for your customer.
+In B2B sales, you have to make this difference stand out and be highly visible and tangible for your customer.

 One of the simplest ways to do this is with a before and after comparison: